The capacity of Bernoulli nonadaptive group testing: Notation and algorithms

 Recall that the \emph{rate} of a group testing procedure is defined as $\binom nk / T$, and that a rate $R$ is achievable if there exists a sequence of procedures with rate at least $R$ with $\epsilon \to 0$.
 We refer to the maximum rate by Bernoulli nonadaptive group testing as the \emph{capacity}.

-Given a test design $\mathsf X$ and outcomes $\mathbf y$, we call a set $\L \subseteq \{1,2,\dots,n\}$ \emph{satisfying} if we would have got the same output $\vec y$ had $\L$ been the true defective set.
+Given a test design $\mathsf X$ and outcomes $\mathbf y$, we call a set $\L \subseteq \{1,2,\dots,n\}$ \emph{satisfying} if no negative test contains an item from $\L$ and every positive test contains at least one item from $\L$.
+In other words, we would have got the same output $\vec y$ had $\L$ been the true defective set.

 Clearly the defective set $\K$ itself is a satisfying set, but there can be other satisfying sets too.
 Given the test design and outcomes, the posterior distribution of the defective set is uniform over all satisfying sets of the correct size $k$.
-Hence accurate detection of the defective set requires there to (usually) be only one satisfying set of size $k$.
+Hence accurate detection of the defective set requires there to usually be only one satisfying set of size $k$.

 Recall we are writing $\log$ for logarithms to base $2$.
 We write $\simeq$ for asymptotic equivalence; that is, $f(n) \simeq g(n)$ if $f(n) = \big(1 + o(1)\big)g(n)$.
 A useful asymptotic expression for $\theta < 1$ will be